 Whether or not to invest in an eye cream is a hot topic.
 We’ve previously reported that many beauty experts consider the extra step unnecessary, and a regular moisturizer will do.

-5. (Gently) Scrub Away Your Skin’s Sins
+5. Gently Scrub Away Your Skin’s Sins

 Without some extra exfoliation, dead cells can continue to cling to the topmost layers of your skin for up to a month, dulling your complexion and clogging pores.

 Not only does weekly exfoliation stimulate the outer dermal layers to regenerate more quickly, but you also get the instant gratification of a smoother, more even-toned complexion.

 There are two types of exfoliants: manual and chemical.
-Manual exfoliants includes scrubs and microbeads, while the alternative depends on AHAs, such as lactic acid to gently dissolve the shingle-like outer layers of dead skin cells.
+Manual exfoliants include scrubs and microbeads, while the alternative depends on AHAs, such as lactic acid to gently dissolve the shingle-like outer layers of dead skin cells.

 After allowing the warmth to open your pores, gently clean your face with small, circular motions—the soft nubs will gently slough away any dead skin.

 6. Facial Masks Reveal Healthier Skin

 But did you know there are some tricks to getting the most out of what one has to offer?
 Here are some tips for your next at-home facial:

 7. Avoid Powder Makeup

-Powder is fine for reducing shine on the nose and the chin, but on other parts of the face, it exaggerates wrinkles and sucks out moisture—making skin look prematurely dry.
+The powder is fine for reducing shine on the nose and the chin, but on other parts of the face, it exaggerates wrinkles and sucks out moisture—making skin look prematurely dry.